How to balance a job and study at university

 Getting a summer job is a great idea.
 It will help you build up some savings for term time.
 For inspiration, see our guide to the best summer jobs for students.

 The same goes for winter.
-Getting a part-time job over the Christmas and Easter breaks is a great way to boost your funds.
+Getting a part-time job over the Christmas and Easter breaks will help to boost your funds.

-You also might want to use your holidays to get some career experience by taking on an internship.
-But, it's worth knowing that paid positions are unfortunately still rare.
+You could also use your holidays to get some career experience by doing an internship.
+But it's worth knowing that paid positions can be difficult to find.

-At this point, it's worth asking yourself what your particular situation needs more.
+At this point, it's worth asking yourself what is most crucial.
 Do you need cash in your pocket to help you through the term or relevant experience to put on your CV?

-Everyone's situations are different, so take the time to work out what makes the most sense to you.
+Everyone's situation is different, so decide what makes the most sense for you.

 While balancing a job and university studies, it can be easy to forget to take a bit of downtime.
 However, we can't stress how important it is to take some time out to look after your mental health.